 You know that you are setting precedents for other employees every time that you make a decision so you must take that into consideration, too.
-All of this thinking and decision making is in addition to knowing and understanding existing case law and court decisions.
+All of this thinking and decision making is in addition to knowing and understanding existing case law and recent court decisions.
 It also recognizes the friction that can exist between the interests of the employees and the interests of the organization.

 Resources for Staying Up-to-Date in HR

 Following are resources that HR professionals and managers can use to stay up-to-date on issues relating to the legal and ethical practice of HR services.

 Subscribe to the Society for Human Resource Management's legislative updates.
 To receive them, you definitely need to become a member.
 They have other useful newsletters and tools and access to the website is important for staying abreast of changing laws and regulations.
 They offer a lot of free content, but the most important articles and policy samples reside behind a paid-only firewall.

 Depending on your specific interests, job title, and job description, additional associations exist that you may want to consider joining.
 These are 12 of the best known.
 They each have a different reason for existing with a distinct mission.

 - College and University Professional Association for Human Resources

 - National Association of African-Americans in Human Resources